coralproject/sponge/README.md

 # Sponge

 Get your existing community to Coral.
-This is a command line tool to import comments, authors, assets, etc into the coral system.
-From there other services and applications can analyze data and use it.
+This is a command line tool to import comments, authors, assets and other entities into the coral system.

 ## Overview